This is a guide covering the best cameras for digiscoping.

 If you are looking for the best cameras for digiscoping, you must consider different things.

-Budget is always a priority because some cameras could cost above $2,000 while there are those great cameras for less than a quarter.
+Budget is always a priority because some cameras could cost a lot while there are those great cameras for less than a quarter.

 Next, you also want to know the conditions that you are going to be dealing with.